hiddentao/robe/README.md

 });
 ```

-You can also enable `raw` querying at the collection level:
+You can also enable `rawMode` querying at the collection level:

 ```js
 var collection = db.collection('test', {